 PhD candidate, Sociology

 I have served on the editorial boards and am frequent contributor of several intellectual journals, including the prominent Iranian journal on society and politics Goftogu, and of a number of the Iranian journal devoted to social and political issues.
-My research interests include Social movements, protest participation, repression, data mining and online social networks in particular the Iranian online social networks.
-I authored the chapter entitled “from virtual to tangible social movements in Iran” for the forthcoming civil society in Syria and Iran: Activism in authoritarian contexts.
+My research interests include social movements, protest participation, repression, data mining and online social networks in particular the Iranian online social networks.